A Characteristic free approach to skew-gentle algebras: Introduction

+Since recollements of Gorenstein algebras can be completed to a ladder of height infinity, we get Corollary \ref{coro2} $(c)$ by Theorem 1.2 in \cite{CHQW2023}.
+As Keller's conjecture is invariant under singular equivalences of Morita type with level, and holds for all gentle algebras \cite{ChenLiWang2020}, we can extend this conjecture to all skew-gentle algebras as an application of the main results.

-This paper is organized as follows: In Section 2, we recall some notations and definitions.
-In Section 3, some basic facts about gentle algebras and skew-gentle algebras will be given.
-And in the last section, we will prove the main results.
+This paper is organized as follows: In Section 2, we recall some notation and definitions.
+In Section 3, some basic facts about gentle algebras and skew-gentle algebras will be given, including precise description by quiver and relation.
+And in the final Section 4, we will prove the main results and corollaries.
+We will construct a stratifying ideal for a skew-gentle algebra $A(Q, I, Sp)$, and prove that quotient algebra of $A$ modulo the stratifying ideal is $A(Q, I)$.